-If you head here around early evening, head towards the coast overlooking Tindhólmur Island – it really is one of the beautiful things to do in the Faroe Islands when you go out exploring in the car.
+If you head here around early evening, head towards the coast overlooking Tindhólmur Island.
+It really is one of the best things to do in the Faroe Islands when you go out exploring in the car.

 3.)
 Hike to Lake Sørvágsvatn